OpenAI SDK Architecture

 - Cache MCP resource reads (currently disabled with

-) - Preload widget data before iframe creation
+no-cache) - Preload widget data before iframe creation

 - Use service workers for offline support